 The Members and Directors of Uffculme Academy Trust have never had the ambition to ‘take over the world’.
 We will only join with other individual schools and existing MATs where we feel that we can add value and make a real difference or where we feel that a school or MAT can bring strength to the Trust.
-We aim to focus on Mid and East Devon and West Somerset rather than trying to spread too thinly across the region.
+We aim to focus on Mid and East Devon and South and West Somerset rather than trying to spread too thinly across the region.

 We would not see any school or MAT joining us as a ‘takeover’ but a partnership in the best interests of all the students and employees within the Trust.

 Leadership and governance

 Our Board of Directors has both a strong Education and Business Focus.
 A number of Directors have been involved with the school for many years and they have been joined by new Directors who bring with them specific skills in finance, property and senior management.

 There is no set Governance structure for schools joining the Trust.
 Each would be looked at on an individual basis to ensure that the structure was the best possible fit and we regularly review our Scheme of Delegation to ensure that it responds to the needs of the Trust and the schools and academies within it.